-Upon request from a CP, RP, or an Advisor?
-At the end of the investigation?
+- Upon request from a CP, RP, or an Advisor? - At the end of the investigation?

-Send each party (& the advisors) the applicable evidence: In hard copy or electronic format Access to At least 10 days to inspect, 0 review, & respond to the Evidence evidence (Cont.)
-All responses to the evidence must be submitted in writing to the investigator(s) Advisor of choice; or the provided advisor by the institution (If applicable) 48
+Send each party (& the advisors) the applicable evidence:

+- In hard copy or electronic format - At least 10 days to inspect, review, & respond to the evidence - All responses to the evidence must be submitted in writing to the investigator(s)

+Advisor of choice; or the provided advisor by the institution (If applicable)